Chewt/chessterm/README.md

 a prompt.
 You can type
 `: exit`
 to exit the program,
+`: flip`
+to switch perspectives between black and white
 `: fen`
 to print the current position's FEN to the screen
 `: pgn`